Heatwave in Europe: over 100 million people face temperatures above 35°C, dozens of deaths already reported

 Five deaths recorded in 24 hours in Italy

 The extreme heat also triggered strain on Italy's power grid.
 According to RAI, repeated power outages disrupted air conditioning systems in several major cities, including the Uffizi Gallery in Florence on Wednesday.
-Museum management was forced to limit visitor numbers and temporarily suspend ticket sales as cooling systems struggled to cope with the demand.
+Museum management was forced to limit visitor numbers and temporarily suspend ticket sales as cooling systems struggled to cope with the load.

 Temperatures in Germany to rise above 40°C this week